KueiChinHuang/Rock-Climbing-Gym-Online-Shop/README.md

-# Top Rock
+# Rock Climbing Gym Online Shop
 ## Skillset
-<p>This projec is built using ASP.NET Core 2.2, SQL Server, and Entity Framework.</p>
+This projec is built using ASP.NET Core 2.2, SQL Server, and Entity Framework.

 ## Tools